Skip to main content

 attach-vlan

-With all of the Metal networking done, we will now begin to prepare each node to be joined into a single Nutanix cluster.
+With all of the Metal networking done, you can now prepare each node to be joined into a single Nutanix cluster.

 Use SOS to access the Nutanix servers